Skip to Content

 20. Norman’s Chart of Lower Mississippi 1858

-Hand-colored map showing landowners shows plantations with names of owners.
+A hand-coloured map showing landowners shows plantations with the names of owners.

 Normans Chart of Lower River